matsengrp/dpvt/writing/preflight-dpvt.md

 ## What are the potential bad outcomes?
 Any overall concerns here?

 1. Will the algorithm learn anything?
-2. Will it be limited to the simplest phylogenetic models?
+2. Will it only work for parsimony?
 Given the limited overlap between parsimony optimality and BEAST output, will this be useful for anything?
 3. Will it be too slow to be useful?
 Likelihood computation is, in contrast, simple linear algebra.
     * Response: We will only need to do a single forward-backward pass on the tree to get prediction, not lots.
     * Response-response: What about backprop?
 4. Perhaps parsimony and likelihood algorithms are so fast at evaluating SPRs that any attempt to make them "smart" is misguided.
-5. Will we be limited to parsimony improvement?
-6. One can imagine a bad situation in which the algorithm has a "blind spot" that takes us to a local optimum and we never escape because we aren't trying big SPRs.
+5. One can imagine a bad situation in which the algorithm has a "blind spot" that takes us to a local optimum and we never escape because we aren't trying big SPRs.

 ## Is there pre-existing work/code that could be leveraged to explore the potential for bad outcomes?
 To do proof-of-concept investigation to get a first-pass answer for the underlying scientific question?

-I'd like to think more about this.
+I don't think so, but we'd like to set up some "easy" problems for the NN to try out before trying out the more difficult things.

 ## Are there any other categorically different approaches that could be applied here?